Piltene Castle: History

 During the Livonian War the last bishop of Kurland, Johann von Münchhausen, Pilten and the whole monastery 1559 sold to the King of Denmark, who gave it to his brother, Duke Magnus of Holstein, who was appointed King of Livonia by Tsar Ivan the Terrible.
 After a contract of subjugation between the King of Poland and Duke Gotthard Kettler of November 1561, the monastery of Pilten was to reach the Duchy even then.
 However, the congregations did not want to submit to either Poland or the Kurland dependent on it, but asked King Frederick II of Denmark to protect the monastery.
 The big tower of the castle was blown up so that it would not serve the Poles as a target during a siege.
 In the spring of 1583 there was a fierce petty war between Poland and the monastery, with Amboten castle and Neuhausen (Valtaiki) occupied by Poland, while Pilten remained in the hands of the monks.
 Magnus died on 18 March 1583 at Pilten Castle.
 The pen was to fall to Poland, which had to pay distance money to the King of Denmark.
 Since Poland did not have the required sum, Georg Friedrich von Ansbach, the regent of the Duchy of Prussia, paid the money to Denmark and became pledge holder of the abbey with all rights sovereignty.

 In 1617, the bishopric of Courland came under the rule of the Polish–Lithuanian Commonwealth, and Castle Hasenpoth became the administrative center.
 For 1621 is mentioned that the castle Pilten was partially collapsed.

 In 1710 during the flood Venta river made a shortcut over the riverbank and the old riverbed has been clogged.
 As a result the fortress ended up 1.5 km away from the river waterways which in turn lead to declining trade.

-By 1750s the old fortress fell completely out of use and depopulated.
+By the 1750s the old fortress fell completely out of use and depopulated.
 In the eighteenth century, the entire region suffered from hostilities between Poles, Swedes and Russians, and local commercial life and economic activity died out completely.